ZhangYet/zhangyet.github.io/README.md

-This is the personal website of Qiang Kou, hosted by [GitHub Pages](http://pages.github.com).
+This is the personal website of Dante Zhang, hosted by [GitHub Pages](http://pages.github.com).